Methods to integrate multinormals and compute classification measures: Conclusions

 We began by describing how to integrate any multinormal distribution in a quadratic domain using the generalized chi-square method, then presented our ray-trace method to integrate in any domain, using examples from our software.
 We explained how this is synonymous with computing cdf's of quadratic and arbitrary functions of normal vectors, which can then be used to compute their pdf's and inverse cdf's as well.

 We then described how to compute, given the parameters of multiple multinormals or labelled data from them, the classification error matrix, with optimal or sub-optimal classifiers, and the maximum (Bayes-optimal) discriminability index $d'_b$ between two normals.
-We showed that the common indices $d'_a$ and $d'_e$ underestimate this, and that contrary to common use, $d'_e$ is often a better approximation than $d'_a$, even for two-interval tasks.
+We showed that the common indices $d'_a$ and $d'_e$ underestimate $d'_b$, and that contrary to common use, $d'_e$ is often a better approximation than $d'_a$, even for two-interval tasks.
+We presented two methods to scale the discriminability of data, to say, match a model to a subject or observations.

 We next described methods to merge and reduce dimensions for normal integration and classification problems without losing information.
 We presented tests for how reliably all the above methods, which assume normal distributions, can be used for other distributions.
 We followed this by demonstrating the speed and accuracy of the methods and software on different problems.